webkul/orocommerce/README.md

 To list the images, use "docker images" command.

-TO remove an image, use "docker rmi image_name" command.
+To remove an image, use "docker rmi image_name" command.

 To begin with its docker image run command "docker run -d -p 80:80 -p 3306:3306 image_name:latest"